In sales, there are words you absolutely should use to seal the deal, but there are also words to avoid if you want to close a sale.

 Other expressions that generate that same level of interest are “Would you like to take advantage of this?” and “Would you like to move forward?”

-Who doesn’t want to move forward?
+Who doesn’t want to move forward or take advantage of a great offer?

 “Buy” triggers resistance and fear.
 Imagine a car salesman asking you, “Would you like to buy this expensive luxury car?”
 No!
-Of course not!
+Of course not.
 You don’t want to spend money!

 How about if he asks, “Would you like to lease this car and make monthly payments?”
-Your answer is No again!
+Your answer is No again.
 You don’t want to make monthly payments.

 It’s smooth and simple.
 Your choice of words can make all the difference in closing a deal.
-Even formality of language is important.

 Contract (word 15)